 Getting to bed early, will not only help your skin look flawless but will make it easier to fight off pesky germs and viruses too.

 Seems like folks are starting to catch on that drinking the broth is more than drinking a bowl of soup.
 It turns out that bones cooked for usually at least 12 hours with a bit of apple cider vinegar helps to release collagen and minerals which are an integral part of repairing junctions in the gut and a healthy immune system.
 You can make bone broth yourself but, sometimes cooking broth for 48 hours is not just in the cards.

-In that case, here are some bone broth and ready-to-go favorites:
+In that case, here is a bone broth that’s ready-to-go:

 Elderberry is a fruit that is made into a syrup and used as a treatment for colds and flu, as well as a way to build immunity.
 If you’re interesting in boosting your immunity and improving overall health, elderberry should definitely be in your home.
 Besides being known as a natural immune booster, elderberry has been know to soothe inflammation and aid in recovery from everything from a sore throat to the flu.

 There is even a standardized kids elderberry for kids too.

 So if you’ve found yourself getting hit with the cold, flu and other bugs more often than not, the reason may be a weakened immune system.
 Don’t buy into the hype that everyone gets sick during the cold and flu season.
 You don’t have to.